polymathLTE/kobit-food-backend/README.md

   ```
 - If you’re using **MongoDB Atlas**, just make sure your `MONGO_URI` in `.env` is correct and accessible.

+you could run `node seeder.js to insert dummy data
 ---

 ## 5. **Start the Server**